Muscaw/hivemux/README.md

 # Additional search paths to add to your list of projects.
 The list is taken as-is and added to the project list.
 additional_search_paths = []

-# .combrc file used to define how to create the session for all projects
+# .hmrc file used to define how to create the session for all projects
-combrc = """
+hmrc = """
   new-session -d -c {{cwd}} -s {{session}} -n source nvim . new-window -c {{cwd}} -t {{session}} -n shell select-window -t {{session}}:source
 """
 ```

-### A note on combrc
+### A note on hmrc

-HoneyComb creates TMUX sessions based on a template.
-By default, this template lives in the HoneyComb code unless overriden by the config.toml file.
+Hivemux creates TMUX sessions based on a template.
+By default, this template lives in the Hivemux code unless overriden by the config.toml file.
 This gives the ability to define a personal and custom session creator.

-To override the default combrc, the config.toml file provides a field called `combrc` that will be used instead of the default combrc script provided by HoneyComb.
+To override the default hmrc, the config.toml file provides a field called `hmrc` that will be used instead of the default hmrc script provided by Hivemux.

-A combrc file can also be created per project.
-For example, if your project is under `$HOME/workspace/my_project`, you can override the global combrc file with a file `$HOME/workspace/my_project/.combrc`
+A hmrc file can also be created per project.
+For example, if your project is under `$HOME/workspace/my_project`, you can override the global hmrc file with a file `$HOME/workspace/my_project/.hmrc`

-The content of the combrc file is parsed through Jinja and therefore allows for some templating.
+The content of the hmrc file is parsed through Jinja and therefore allows for some templating.

 The following variables are passed to the template:
 - session: name of the session